bairblog/bairblog.github.io/_posts/2022-05-20-crosswords.md

 </i>
 </p>

 An earlier version of the BCS, in conjunction with Dr.Fill, was the first computer program to outscore all human competitors in the world's top crossword tournament.
-The most recent version is the current top-performing system on crossword puzzles from The New York Times, acheiving 99.7% letter accuracy (see the [technical paper](https://arxiv.org/abs/2205.09665), [web demo](https://berkeleycrosswordsolver.com), and [code release](https://github.com/albertkx/Berkeley-Crossword-Solver)).
+The most recent version is the current top-performing system on crossword puzzles from The New York Times, achieving 99.7% letter accuracy (see the [technical paper](https://arxiv.org/abs/2205.09665), [web demo](https://berkeleycrosswordsolver.com), and [code release](https://github.com/albertkx/Berkeley-Crossword-Solver)).

 <!--more-->